puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

 applying tricks like this in practice.

-The setting is the usual one which I presented in my last post, and we are indeed trying to maximize the sum of rewards (for now, assume no discount).
-I'm happy that the paper includes a concise set of notes summarizing policy
+The setting is the usual one which I presented in my last post, and we are indeed trying to maximize the sum of rewards (assume no discount).
+I'm happy that the paper includes a concise set of notes summarizing policy gradients:
-gradients:

 <p style="text-align:center;"> <img src="{{site.url}}/assets/gae_paper_pg_basics.png" alt="policy_gradients"> </p>